 Artists work and live at the magnificent Curley School.
 A school annex has been converted to the Sonoran Desert Conference

 Center with school rooms converted to hotel rooms and meeting space.
 Murals decorate alleys and warehouse walls in a vibrant display of a renaissance that’s going on in Ajo.

 Keep in mind it’s still got a ways to go.
 Winter, spring and fall are busy with seasonal visitors and residents.
 Organ Pipe National Monument, south of Ajo attracts 260,000 visitors annually but

 Ajo is close enough to Phoenix and Tucson for a day trip but I’m anxious to try an overnight trip combined with some time to explore Organ Pipe, the open pit mine, Ajo Historical Museum and the Greenway mansion on a hill.
 There are also plentiful trails for mountain bikers and a 10-mile scenic loop around the town.

-The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 15 minutes from away.
+The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 15 minutes from Ajo.
 Meanwhile, it’s a half-hour drive to the national monument.
 The park's campgrounds have RV and tent sites.
 Reservations are required during the peak season of January through March at Recreation.gov.